 The Linnean Society holds several important 18th century animal and plant collections - including some 40,000 original specimens from the collection of Carl Linnaeus purchased from the estate of the Society's first President, Sir James Edward Smith - as well as Smith's own plant and "carpological" collection.

-With the specimens, James Edward Smith also acquired the private library of Carl Linnaeus (some 1,600 volumes), and a major collection of his correspondence (over 4,000 letters from 600 different correspondents).
+With the specimens, James Edward Smith also acquired the private library of Carl Linnaeus (some 1,600 volumes), and a major collection of his correspondence (over 4,000 letters from 600 different correspondents) and manuscripts (ca. 300 manuscripts).

 Alfred Russel Wallace (1823-1913), like Charles Darwin a Fellow of the Linnean Society of London, is most famous for his work on natural selection, independent of Charles Darwin, which may have impelled the latter to publish his own theory.